Skip to content

 lack of exercise, and certain illnesses.Also, psychological stress and

-overstrain in everyday life are common triggers for an elevated
+overstrain in everyday life are common triggers for an increased

 cortisol level and thus for the risk of cortisol burnout.